Ace4896/advent-of-code-2025/README.md

 - I tried to solve everything in one pass without looking at hints/answers.
 If something seems super convoluted, it's probably because I missed something obvious and/or wasn't aware of the optimal algorithm
 - String manipulation in Rust is tricky as always
+- Ownership in nested structs, e.g. 2D vectors, is also tricky